 Subject matter largely includes drafts of paintings that one can go and see at the nearby royal tombs.
 There are numerous sketches of pharaohs and gods such as Isis, Amun and Hapi.

 Additionally, records, lists and letters were also written down on these limestone slabs and pottery shards.
-These ostraca have given us valuable information on things like shifts and duties of the workers and the ingredients for various medicinal remedies.
+They’ve given us valuable information on things like shifts and duties of the workers and also ingredients for medicinal remedies.

 The Tombs of the Nobles